adelyser/Marlin-CR30/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## 3D Print Mill Kinematics

+Historically belt printers have interpreted the X Y Z parameters as referring to the positions of the XY gantry in its own plane, and the Z belt position in its own plane.
+As a result, extra processing has been required to produce G-code suitable for the scheme.
+In the past, this was also the case for SCARA and Delta printers.
+Slicers have started to fall in line with the de-facto standard, so the time is nigh to correct the kinematics.

+There are two components to the problem:

+  - __The slicer__ needs to produce G-code that aligns properly to the belt / gantry, but with supports as if the belt was the bottom of the model.
+However, the slicer has to rotate the solid model and generated support geometry together by the machine angle (_e.g._, 45°) before slicing 'as usual' in the Z plane.

+  - __The firmware__ needs to know what Y coordinate corresponds to Z0 before it starts the print.
+The firmware unfortunately can't easily guess.
+The "height of the first layer" on this machine is semi-meaningless, because it's guaranteed to keep drawing lines on the belt at some regular height throughout the print, and babystepping might be a very regular need.
+We *could guess* by using the volume what the height is supposed to be off of the belt, and use that to tune the relationship between Y0 and Z0.

+  How is Y related to Z in the G-code and why is this important?
+All prints, even on a belt, will start with Z0 and then will continue with Z at the first layer height.
+Since a model may be sliced anywhere in the Y space, we need to know which Y position it "starts at" and seed the kinematics appropriately.

+  Anyway, the thing is....
+Once the kinematics or workspace offset are seeded, the Y and Z axes need to be considered together before applying Core kinematics and conversion into steps.
+It gets a tiny bit tricky, but shouldn't be too impossible to follow.
+The formula is applied in the same location as the CoreXY stuff:

+    1. Convert Y and Z inputs into YB and C, where YB is the Y position of the XY gantry in its own plane.
+    2. Hand YB over to CoreXY kinematics where Y would normally go.
+    3. For babystepping of "the squish side" just allowing direct Y adjustment is enough.
+No other babystepping is needed.

+  The formula to convert for Y and Z into YB and C is...
+Notes!
+    - Cartesion `Y0 Z0` converts to `YB0 C0`.
+The "YB0 offset" is the adjustment made to the YB0 position, which will keep the squished side against the belt, even as the G-code Y position is going ever-downward, or ever-upward.
+Figure out which way is more correct.
+I assume Y goes downward.
+(Maybe both angular variants can be supported with extra `G333` parameters.
+Why 333?
+Because the Belt of Orion...)
+    - For simplicity the YB0 offset simply corresponds to the current Z position, so 'Z' can be taken as ruling over YB0.
+This could be expressed as a steps value which is adjusted whenever Z is changed, or it can simply be based on current C steps with a clever formula.
+    - Note that when YB is at the machine native home point (0), it's as close to the belt as it can get (though, this could be usefully adjusted with a Y home offset) so it's at the minimum the Z layer height.
+    - The YB position alone determines the height of the nozzle over the belt, hence the actual "squish level" on the belt side of the model.
+For these purposes it's better to think of this as "the belt side" rather than the bottom.
+    - So, how much should the YB coordinate be messed with in relation to Z?
+    - YB = Y - Z * sin(angle) ; C = Z * (1 / sin(angle))
+    - The ratio between Z motion and Belt motion is (1 / sin(angle)) => Hypot (YB) / Adjacent (Z)
+    - For every +1mm that C moves, YB needs to be offset by -1.414mm.
+    - For every +1.414mm that YB moves, C needs to be offset by -1mm.
+    - Position `Y0 Z10` is `YB...
+C14.14`

+  I suggest requiring a G-code that both enables *correct* Belt Cartesian Kinematics (BCK), but also sets the Y0/Z0 relationship at the same time.
+Assuming BCK is the default, the slicer could easily set this value with an existing command like `G92 Y123.2`.
+If BCK needs to be enabled, maybe a Y offset could be included.

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__